tusharmarewad/Password-Generator-using-JS/README.md

 ## Project Specification

-- We have four checkboxses on which we can generate random password.
+- We have four checkboxes on which we can generate random password.
 - There is one password length input in which we can fix the length of password in between 6 to 20.
 - We can copy the generated password by using copy button.